 The free plan is very basic but you can still monetize your podcast (unlike some other providers which only allow monetization with paid plans).

-The basic free podcast hosting plan gets you:
+The basic free and best podcast hosting plan gets you:

 - 6 hours of episodes per month.
 That equates to 500MB of storage.